-iPhone clones are smartphones designed and manufactured as exact replicas of Apple products.
+iPhone clones are smartphones designed and manufactured as replicas of Apple iPhones.
 They look almost exactly like an iPhone but are made by a 3rd party company, usually a Chinese operation.

 Hotwav and GooPhone are particularly notorious as makers of iPhone clones.
 For example, while at the time of this article, the iPhone 12 series are yet to be officially announced, GooPhone already as an iPhone 12 Pro clone in the works.

 Goophone 12 Pro is a rip-off of the design of the iPhone 12 Pro.
 Of course, like all iPhone replicas, it does not run iOS, Apple’s platform.
 It runs Android OS.

 Depending on the level of customisation each manufacturer is capable of, the user interface can look like anything from vanilla Android to a heavily skinned version that has the look and feel of iOS.
 None of them offer the smoothness or performance of Apple iPhones either.

 A clone is a clone – nothing more than an Android-powered iPhone lookalike.

 What is difference between iPhone and iPhone clone?

 The major difference is that the iPhone is manufactured to Apple’s standards, while clones are produced without that level of quality.
 Of course, iPhones run iOS, while iPhone clones are all Android phones.